AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-understanding-keywords.md

 ![](assets/image2014-9-17-21-3a44-3a45.png)

 Great!
-Now that you understand the [!UICONTROL keywords] section, let's learn about pages and inbound links.
+Now that you understand the [!UICONTROL Keywords] section, let's learn about pages and inbound links.

 >[!MORELIKETHIS]
 >